MSTAR: Box-free Multi-query Scene Text Retrieval with Attention Recycling: Introduction

 \section{Introduction}

 Scene text appears almost everywhere in daily life and is an essential ingredient for image-text searching~\cite{cheng2022vista}.
-Traditional scene text retrieval~\cite{gomez2018single} typically aims to search images based on word or phrase query.
-However, the real-life retrieval needs could be diverse.
-For instance, people often search an article with several key words, which cannot be fulfilled by a single word.
-Additionally, the non-ocr visual semantics is also vital for scene text searching.
+Traditional scene text retrieval~\cite{gomez2018single} typically aims to search images based on word or phrase queries and could benefit applications such as handwritten signature retrieval \cite{pavenet2025zhang, zhang2025capturing} and key frame extraction \cite{song2019text}.
+However, real-life retrieval needs could be diverse.
+For instance, people often search for an article with several key words, which cannot be fulfilled with a single word.
+Additionally, non-ocr visual semantics is also vital for scene text searching.
 In this work, we study the multi-query scene text retrieval that aims to handle queries of various types within a unified model.
-This could facilitate applications like searching disambiguation \cite{schroeder2020structured, kritharoula2023large} and visual document indexing \cite{yang2017smart, caffagni2024wiki}.
+This could facilitate applications such as searching disambiguation \cite{schroeder2020structured, kritharoula2023large} and visual document indexing \cite{yang2017smart, caffagni2024wiki}.

 Off-the-shelf scene text retrieval methods~\cite{gomez2018single, wang2021scene, wang2024partial} achieve text retrieval by explicitly localizing the text and matching the query with scene text instances, as shown in Fig.~\ref{fig:intro} (a).
 A straightforward solution is the text spotting methods~\cite{liu2021abcnet, liao2020mask, ye2023deepsolo}.
 They first spot the text in images and match it using edit distance.
 However, the two divided stages could cause error accumulation between text spotting and query matching.
 To mitigate this, detection-based methods~\cite{wang2021scene, wen2023visual, wang2024partial} represent detected ROIs in dense embedding, integrating text detection and similarity learning into an end-to-end framework.
 Recently, FDP~\cite{zeng2024focus} leverages bounding boxes to guide CLIP~\cite{radford2021learning} in focusing on text regions to achieve accurate retrieval.
 Despite these advancements, they require expensive box annotations for training.
 As different retrieval tasks require varying labels, it is very costly to obtain multiple types of bounding boxes, i.e., word-level, text-line, and common object bounding boxes.